Book Talk: AI for Good

 June 9, 2026 | 9:00 am ET

-Tyrangiel will join AESG Director Melissa S. Kearney for a discussion of the book’s themes and the implications for US economic policy.
+In conversation with AESG Director Melissa S. Kearney, Tyrangiel discussed the book’s themes and the implications for US economic policy.
+For more information, read the event recap here.

 Josh Tyrangiel is a staff writer for The Atlantic.
 He was previously the editor of Bloomberg Businessweek and chief content officer for Bloomberg Media.
 A twelve-time Emmy and Peabody Award–winning producer, he created Vice News Tonight on HBO and has produced numerous feature-length documentaries for HBO, Netflix, and Apple TV.